faridfarhat/Subsetting-and-processing-climate-models-in-the-cloud-from-data-retrieval-to-bias-correction/_sources/intro.md

-# Welcome to your Jupyter Book
+# Welcome to my Jupyter Book

-This is a small sample book to give you a feel for how book content is structured.
-It shows off a few of the major file types, as well as some sample content.
-It does not go in-depth into any particular topic - check out [the Jupyter Book documentation](https://jupyterbook.org) for more information.

-Check out the content pages bundled with this sample book to see more.
+This is a technical book which blend python syntax and text to show the reader how to access climate models remotely, make ensemble of multiple models, apply bias correction on a GCM/RCM or their ensemble.

+The first note book below shows how to access and process data from netCDF file, which is pretty much basic stuff.
+The second note book demonstrates much advanced syntax to do computations and bias correction.

 ```{tableofcontents}
 ```